ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial1.md

 - Troubleshoot problems that may occur
 - Run the the NiFi DataFlow

 Your dataflow will extract the following XML Attributes from the transit data listed in Table 1.
-We will learn how to do this extraction with evaluateXPath when we build our dataflow.
+We will learn how to do this extraction with EvaluateXPath when we build our dataflow.

 **Table 1: Extracted XML Attributes From Transit Data**